mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 title: "Haskell - The Most Gentle Introduction Ever (Part II)"
 ---

-This is a second article in my little series explaining the basics of Haskell.
+This is the second article in my little series explaining the basics of Haskell.

 If you haven't yet, I would recommend you to read [the first article](https://mpodlasin.com/articles/haskell-ii), before diving into this one.

 So far we've learned the basics of defining functions and datatypes, as well as using them, all based on the Haskell `Bool` type.

-In this article we will deepen our understanding of functions in particular, while also learning a bit about built-in Haskell types representing numbers.
+In this article, we will deepen our understanding of functions in particular, while also learning a bit about built-in Haskell types representing numbers.

 #### Type of Number 5